7/10/14

 La Sortie de l’Usine Lumière à Lyon (1895) Director: Louis Lumiere

-The brothers were sons of a French portrait painter, and they were excited about the recent advances in photography, particularly Thomas Edison’s inventions.
-In particular, they were enamored with the Kinetoscope, an Edison invention, despite its clunky and enormous size.
-Together, they improved upon this early camera with their own Cinematograph, an invention that initially did not have a proper name, but which was used to offer screenings of their short films to the general public.
+The Lumière brothers were sons of a French portrait painter.
+Enthralled with recent scientific advances in photography –particularly Thomas Edison’s inventions like the Kinetoscope— they invented their own camera called the Cinematograph, which was used to offer screenings of their short films to the general public.
 From the French word “Cinematograph,” we derive the word “cinema.”
-The brothers viewed this medium of film as an odd novelty, an extension of their father’s small and teetering photography studio in Lyon.
-They continued to develop unique photography and novelty colored films until their deaths in the mid-20th century.
+The brothers viewed this nascent medium of film as an odd novelty, an extension of their father’s small and teetering photography studio in Lyon.
+They continued to develop unique photography and novelty colored films until their deaths in the mid-20th century, though they will always be remembered as founding innovators of the visual art.

 The first private screening of the Cinematograph occurred on March 22nd, in 1895 at 44 Rue de Rennes in Paris.
-The screening generated considerable excitement, the local press was infatuated with the prospect of the new machine.
-Later, the Lumière Brothers presented their first fully public screening on the 28th of December at the Grand Cafe located on Paris’s Boulevard de Capuchines.
+The screening generated considerable excitement, even the local press was abuzz with the prospect of the new machine.
+Later, the Lumière Brothers presented their first true public screening on the 28th of December at the Grand Cafe located on Paris’s Boulevard de Capuchines.
 The films shown were:

 La Sortie de usines Lumière (1895)